'Vaccine Angels' Help Thousands Hunt Down COVID Vaccination Appointments In Massachusetts

 “The group of people that are doing this, I want them to realize you are not only doing this huge service of helping individuals, but you are also giving all of us a gift of tremendous relief, mental relief, emotional relief that it’s taken care of,” Fitzgerald told WBZ.

 But its not just for booking appointments, there are also lots of tips and tricks.
 They also alert you when more vaccine appointments become available.
 Anyone can join and anyone can help book people appointments.
-They plan to keep on helping as long as they are needed.MORE NEWS: Coronavirus In Massachusetts: Today's Developments
+They plan to keep on helping as long as they are needed.MORE NEWS: When Can I Get Vaccinated?
+Full COVID Vaccination Schedule For Massachusetts

 For more information check out their Facebook page.